nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

 ## Introduction

 So I was working on [a library of codecs for the _PostgreSQL_'s binary format](http://hackage.haskell.org/package/postgresql-binary) as part of the [_Hasql_](http://hackage.haskell.org/package/hasql)'s ecosystem.
 The first thing I discovered was that _Postgres_' authors are very bad at documentation.
-So bad actually that all the info about the binary format a project committer could give on _Stack Overflow_ was that [it's "significantly difficult"](http://stackoverflow.com/a/19614910/485115).
 There are no specs, no documentation on it anywhere.
 Nada.
 Though very frustrated by that fact I was still determined, so I found a solution.

 After digging around I found [the _"libpqtypes"_ library](http://libpqtypes.esilo.com/), which implemented the format in _C_.
 Luckily it was open source, so I decided to use it as a sort of a spec.
 My discoveries concerning the _State_ monad hit me, when I was translating that _C_ code.